amille90/osticket-ticket-cycle/README.md

 </p>
 <br />
 Step 26: This time the supprot ticket will be coming from Ken.
-Enter in Kens email address, name and phone number.
+Enter in Ken's email address, name and phone number.
 </p>
 <p>
 <img src="https://i.imgur.com/7Jjh8MZ.png"/>